SN 2005df

 SN 2005df was a Type Ia supernova in the barred spiral galaxy NGC 1559, which is located in the southern constellation of Reticulum.
-The event was discovered in Australia by Robert Evans on the early morning of August 5, 2005 with a 13.8 magnitude, and was confirmed by A. Gilmore on August 6.
+The event was discovered in Australia by Robert Evans on the early morning of 5 August 2005 with a 13.8 magnitude, and was confirmed by Alan Gilmore on 6 August.
 The supernova was classified as Type Ia by M. Salvo and associates.
-It was positioned at an offset of 15.0 arcsecond east and 40.0 arcsecond north of the galaxy's nucleus, reaching a maximum brightness of 12.3 on August 18.
+It was positioned at an offset of 15 arcsecond east and 40 arcsecond north of the galaxy's nucleus, reaching a maximum brightness of 12.3 on 18 August.
 The supernova luminosity appeared unreddened by dust from its host galaxy.

 The progenitor was a carbon-oxygen white dwarf close to the Chandrasekhar limit, making a merger scenario unlikely.
 Modelling of the explosion shows a low central density for a hydrogen accretion scenario, suggesting the donating companion was a helium star or a tidally-disrupted white dwarf.
 Alternatively, the progenitor may have undergone some form of central mixing.